Atomsk865/DownloadsOrganizeR/HTMX_MIGRATION_PROGRESS.md

 If issues arise, rollback is straightforward:
 1. `git revert 3124944` for Phase 1
-2. Keep Chart.js alongside ApexCharts during Phase 2 transition
+2. `git revert 9a5c99f` for Phase 2
+3. Chart.js still available as fallback
-3. Test each phase independently before proceeding
+4. Test each phase independently before proceeding

 ---